kaichengyan/AlicesSuspicion/README.md

 # AlicesSuspicion
-Alice's Suspicion, a text-based game made by twine.
+Alice's Suspicion, a text-based game made with twine.